The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![Servos with extenders](image)

 First, mount the Gimbal base to the drone using 10mm 3M screws included in your kit.
-Use the 1st and 3rd slotted holes to mount the gimbal base to the drone.
+Use the 1st and 3rd slotted holes from the front of the drone to mount the gimbal base.

 ![Gimbal Base Mounted](gimbal_base_mount1.jpg)